Widow of Florida school shooting victim wins school board seat in Parkland election

 "It means this county has confidence and faith in me, and that means so much because they have been really what's gotten our family through the last three years, and I am so honored to be able to serve them for the next four years on the school board," Hixon told CNN affiliate WPLG-TV after the results came in Tuesday.

 The race between Hixon and Holness was a runoff election after neither candidate received at least 50% of the vote in the August primary.
-The seat became available when Robin Bartleman, a longtime member of the board, was elected to the Florida House of Representatives, WPLG reported.
+The seat became available when Robin Bartleman, a longtime member of the board, was elected to the Florida House of Representatives Tuesday, WPLG reported.

 Hixon currently serves as South Broward's maritime/marine science and technology magnet coordinator.
 She is also the president of the Chris Hixon Athletic Scholarship, which is dedicated to the memory of her husband, according to her campaign website.